‘Tangled: Before Ever After’ Showcases Life For Rapunzel Before Her Wedding #TangledTheSeries #BeOurGuestEvent

 CHRIS SONNENBURG : I’m going to go back to the same thing I’ve been thing over and over again, there’s always the why.
 Why does Cassandra exist?
 Why on every level.
 Cassandra kind of came to be two ways, number one, in my head and then number two, well, three, mind, the writers and then when Eden Espinosa came.
 You know, when Eden came to voice her, she gave her another level that we could have never written.
 Like Eden is very much who Cassandra is.
 She’s very tough.
 She’s very vocal.
 I don’t know if you guys follow her on Instagram or anything but she’s a real tough, tough lady.

-I love her to death.
+I love her to death in Tangled Before and After.
 But, but you know, it started to become evident as to who Cassandra was going to be when you ask the question who does Rapunzel need in her life.
 And I felt like she needed somebody that had access to the castle, that had a very adventurous spirit, much like herself, somebody that Rapunzel could kind of look up to.
 And if Cassandra, you know, as an idea was somebody that was going to have access to Rapunzel it had to be somebody that was very close to her on a daily basis.
 So, that’s why we gave it to being somebody like a lady in waiting.

 But ultimately, she is somebody that Rapunzel can confide in and really share things with that–, like a girlfriend, like my friend’s, like again, my daughters have, have friends that they talk to in different ways than they talk to you know, the guys in their lives or me and my wife.
 And we wanted to give Rapunzel somebody like that.
 And she just, you know, as we were writing the first few episodes and kind of coming up with the concept of the show, her character almost like wrote herself.